Georges034302/advanced-software-wil/week4/lab_4_b_dotnet_test_ci.md

-# 🧪 Lab 2: ## 🚀 Lab 4B: .NET 8 Web API with Copilot, Bogus, and CI/CD
+# 🧪 Lab 4B: 🚀 .NET 8 Web API with Copilot, Bogus, and CI/CD

 Build a complete .NET 8 Web API lab using GitHub Copilot for AI-assisted development, Bogus for realistic test data, and a local HTML UI — with CI powered by GitHub Actions for automated build and test workflows.